zenml-io/zenml/docs/book/developer-guide/advanced-concepts/manage-external-services.md

 Another example is the `TensorboardService`.
-It enables visualizing [TensorBoard](https://www.tensorflow.org/tensorboard) logs easily by managing a local TensorBoard server, which couples nicely with the `TensorboardVisualizer` to visualize Tensorboard logs.
+It enables visualizing [TensorBoard](https://www.tensorflow.org/tensorboard) logs by managing a local TensorBoard server, which couples nicely with the `TensorboardVisualizer` to visualize Tensorboard logs.

 ```python